guanicoe/Blue-pugs-engine-python/README.md

 This script uses celery's billiard instead of the normal multiprocessing from python.
 It is there compatible with celery and can easily be integrated in a task by calling main() directly.

+## Known bugs

+Currently, breaking the script `ctrl+c` might end up with orphan processes.
+This is currently the major issue with this script.

 ## Installation

 #### Prerequisite